IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Tools/Qualys/WAS-Module/Fault, Manual Injection.md

-# Fault injection vs. Manual:
+# Web App Scanning Testing Techniques:

 ## 1. Fault injection: `Automated Testing (Fast)`
 - it is an automated function of the Qualys Web Application Scanning (WAS) service, which is a dynamic application security testing (DAST) solution.
 - The `scanner automatically performs fault injection during a vulnerability scan after it has finished crawling your web application.`
-- Injecting "specially crafted" character strings into application form fields and examining the application's responses to detect vulnerabilities.
+- Injecting "specially crafted" character strings into application form fields to detect vulnerabilities.
 - Character Strings are Crafted according to Web app vulnerability data and information provided by OWASP, Web Application Security Consortium (WASC), and Common Weakness Enumeration (CWE).
 - Discovers 80-85% of Web App Vulnerabilities.